New Horizon Ranch

 Learn to Ride/Western/English Flat: looking to learn how to ride, have ridden before and just not ready to jump or prefer western riding.
 This camp is limited to 6 riders for more one on one support with 2 instructors present and some volunteer helpers.
 Kids will learn all the basic safety around horses, how to tack up properly, on the ground handling skills and 2 riding lessons a day.

-Novice Jump: Comfortable cantering, trotting without stirrups, holding a steady two-point jumping position on the flat and ready to start learning to jump ---> jumping under 2ft.
+Jumping Camps: Comfortable cantering, trotting without stirrups, holding a steady two-point jumping position on the flat and ready to start learning to jump ---> jumping under 2.3ft. heights and groups will be adjusted to accommodate different skill levels.

-($100 non-refundable deposit is required to hold your spot and must be received within 1 week of us receiving your forms then an invoice will be sent and your spot is secured.
-Balance is due camp start date.
+***($100 non-refundable deposit is required to hold your spot and must be received with your registration form to confirm registration.
+An invoice will be sent within a couple days and balance is due camp start date.)

 Commonly Asked Questions